nika-d/Frontend-Forest/blogpost/Intro.md

 In Frontend, its the other way around, we stray through the forest of frameworks and dont see the big mother Redwoodtree - the DOM.

-This article is about the DOM, which may guide us on the right path towards a frontend architecture independent of the framework.
+This article is about the DOM, which may guide us on the right path towards a natural frontend architecture.

 On the example of a form with input fields, we will compare a very common pattern of logic abstraction with a tree based approach.
 Next we will write tests for both.
 There will be proof of concept code, and also one real world example.